nslee333/dev-folder/weather_app/project_notes.md

       - Note: Need to research common conventions for this.
       - @param paramName its use
       - @param param
-    - Remove all unused data from api calls.
-    - Refactor CSS, put css classes with each other parent => child => etc.
-    - Define types outside of App or Inside?
     - Label and Group all state hooks.

 [Working]: